capri02/weather-app/README.md

 * Create "cities" folder.
 E.g. "src/cities".
 This folder is require to place the city.json file.
 Which this project will read and later make the calls for weather check for the selected city.

+* Compressed CITY.LIST.JSON.ZIP file has been placed in the repo.
+Please extract it and place it in the above mentioned directory.

 ## Development server